Darius662/WindowsScripts/README.md

 - `-WhatIf`: If specified, shows what would happen without actually applying the permissions
 - `-UseLocalPrincipals`: If specified, the script will use local security principals on the target computer instead of trying to use the exact security principals from the source computer (enabled by default)
 - `-SkipSIDs`: If specified, the script will skip any permissions with SIDs (Security Identifiers) that typically come from deleted or legacy accounts (enabled by default)
+- `-SkipUsers`: If specified, the script will skip individual user accounts and only apply group permissions (enabled by default)

 ## Example Workflow